junxit/us-congress-bills-113/metadata.md

 - 2013-10-02 — Passed/agreed to in House: On passage Passed without objection.(text: CR H6156)
 - 2013-10-02 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-10-02 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-10-03 — Message on Senate action sent to the House.
+- 2013-10-03 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S7149)
+- 2013-10-03 — Presented to President.
+- 2013-10-03 — Presented to President.
+- 2013-10-03 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S7149)